lrgresearch/gpaw-tools/development/inputfilekeywords.md

 * True
 * False

-User can implement a filter for optimization of supercell and atoms with keyword `whichstrain`.
+Users can implement a filter for the optimization of supercells and atoms with the keyword `Relax_cell`.
 More information about [whichstrain](inputfilekeywords.md#whichstrain).

 #### Default
 True